The best private tours in Sri Lanka

 Private Sri Lanka trip can be a bit costly compared to group tours, but in modern parlance, it has become significantly inexpensive due to the lower demand.
 Pre-arranged Sri Lanka trips usually involving with modern vehicles, tour guides and lavish Sri Lankan tourist hotels, however, the category of hotels is largely depending on the taste of the travellers.

 Venturing on a pre-arranged Sri Lanka guided tour is the best and most favoured way of exploring Sri Lanka.
-Not only foreign travellers even a large number of local travellers like to do it’s in this manner.
+Not only foreign travellers even a large number of local travellers like to do it in this manner.
 However, these pre-arranged trips have advantages and disadvantages.
 The pre-arranged trips have a tour plan and all the sightseeing, activities and hotels for accommodation are arranged based on the tour plan.
-While this type of trips is very popular among the travellers, it often rules out some of Sri Lanka’s finest experiences for the more budget-conscious travellers.
+While this type of trip is very popular among travellers, it often rules out some of Sri Lanka’s finest experiences for the more budget-conscious travellers.

 In Sri Lanka, however, the well-maintained road network makes it easy to traverse on your own.
-Sri Lankan cities can be bit crowded some times and traffic congestion makes you lose your valuable time, however, it is very easy to navigate on roads outside of cities.
+Sri Lankan cities can be a bit crowded sometimes and traffic congestion makes you lose valuable time, however, it is very easy to navigate on roads outside of cities.
 It is easy to reach most tourist attractions on Sri Lankan tarred and cement roads, the roads are navigable with a regular sedan, and car-hire charges are also reasonable.
 So, put together your own, more affordable safari with this one-week itinerary.

 Colombo city tour